ThomasPohl/ioBroker.google-spreadsheet/features/append.md

 ## Javascript

-he given code snippet adds a new row to the spreadsheet.
+The given code snippet adds a new row to the spreadsheet.
 Each of the three array values will create a distinct cell in the spreadsheet.

 ```javascript